red oil leaking from car

 If your car is leaking a clear, water-like liquid it’s probably just that: water.

-A clear liquid could also be coolant, although this will likely have a coloured tinge to it (green, blue or yellow) and will have an odour, unlike water.
+A clear liquid could also be a coolant leak, although this will likely have a coloured tinge to it (green, blue or yellow) and will have an odour, unlike water.
 See below for more information on leaking coolant.

 Car leaking water – what to do